John Piper (artist): Stained glass work

-In total, Piper designed over 60 stained glass window commissions.
-The majority were undertaken in partnership with Reyntiens, though in later years Piper worked with David Wasley and Joseph A Nuttgens, both of whom had trained in Reyntiens' studio.
-Piper's last major commission – though not his last to be manufactured and installed – was his 1984 memorial window to his former collaborator, Sir John Betjeman in All Saints Church at Farnborough in Berkshire.
+In total, Piper designed more than 60 stained-glass window commissions.
+By far the majority were undertaken in partnership with Reyntiens, though in later years Piper worked with David Wasley and Joseph A Nuttgens, both of whom had trained in Reyntiens' studio.
+Piper's last major commission – though not his last to be manufactured and installed – was his 1984 memorial window to his former collaborator, John Betjeman in All Saints Church at Farnborough in Berkshire, a man who had played a key early role in establishing Piper as a stained glass designer.